mayadata-io/culture/process/okr.md

   * The Key Result was set poorly (too high).

 It takes 2 - 4 quarters to get skilled at setting OKRs; your first few times setting goals you will likely be all over the place in terms of OKR completion at the end of a quarter.
 That’s normal.
 As you get better, you should be able to scope out the quarter’s work and performance with more confidence.

+## Type of Objectives

+OKRs must be defined for each Quarter with a maximum of four objectives.
+An individual’s OKRs must a mix of:
+* 3 Primary role objectives and
+* 1 Personal career aspiration objective.

 ## OKR Setting Process